rann91/docker-compose-nginx-proxy/README.md

 Customized Docker Compose template for nginx proxy.
-Create virtual hosts and SSL certificates automatically for other projects.
+Create virtual hosts and SSL certificates automatically for your Docker projects.

 Contains the following Docker images:

 - [jwilder/nginx-proxy](https://github.com/jwilder/nginx-proxy)
 - [jrcs/letsencrypt-nginx-proxy-companion](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion)

-# Usage
+# Getting started
-Create an external network, so other Docker containers can make use of it:
+Create an external network in Docker:

 ```
 docker network create nginx-proxy
 ```

-Copy the default .env file and set the COMPOSE_PROJECT_NAME.
+Copy the default .env file and configure environment variables.

 ```
 cp .env.default .env
 ```

-Run docker-compose to start the service containers:
+Run docker-compose to start containers:

 ```
 docker-compose up -d
 ```

-When you want to use the nginx proxy with other Docker Compose projects, add the following network configuration:
+When you want to use the nginx proxy inside other Docker Compose projects, add the following network configuration to your `docker-compose.yml`-file:

 ```
 networks: